 Health Care Fraud not only carries civil penalties, but also criminal penalties.
 These penalties can include large fines and jail time.
 In addition, criminal convictions can cause a medical provider’s license to be suspended or terminated.
 See here for more about health care fraud.

-Many times, the delivery of healthcare is a collective effort on behalf of several if not many healthcare providers.
+Many times, the delivery of healthcare is a collective effort on behalf of several if not many providers.
 Medical providers are essentially building blocks that work together to provide the complete health care of a patient.
 Some medical services require a prescription or referral from another medical provider in order to show medical necessity.
-During healthcare fraud investigations, federal agents can probe in to the different levels and layers of a patient’s care.
+During health care fraud investigations, federal agents can probe in to the different levels and layers of a patient’s care.
 It is possible that criminal charges can be waged against several individual medical providers during the same investigation.
 In order to provide quality defense against criminal health care fraud charges, it is imperative that the health law attorney understand how medical care is delivered.
-An experienced healthcare law must be able to untangle the individual providers in a patient’s care and understand the dynamics of how they all fit together.
+An experienced health care defense lawyer must be able to untangle the individual providers in a patient’s care and understand the dynamics of how they all fit together.
 Sometimes services that are considered “medically necessary” by one medical provider, may not be considered medically necessary to another.
 Discretion is an important part of being a treating provider.
-An experienced healthcare law attorney can help medical providers craft a criminal defense that is grounded in medical theory and practice.
+An experienced health care law defense attorney can help medical providers craft a criminal defense that is grounded in medical theory and practice.

 Another important consideration for a medical provider charged with criminal health care fraud is the implication to the provider’s medical license.
 Many times, pleading guilty to criminal offenses, even lesser offenses, can lead to the termination or suspension of a provider’s medical license.
 This can be true even if the criminal offense is not healthcare related.
 Traditional criminal attorneys may not realize this implication and may cause more harm than good.
 Once a plea is entered, it is very difficult to have it removed.
 Traditional criminal attorneys may be focused only on the criminal charges and may not look beyond those implications.
 Criminal attorneys that specialize in health care law have experience dealing in the administrative realm of medical licensure.
 The existence and continuation of a medical license is decided by the Department of Health.
 This administrative process is separate from the criminal defense and requires unique experience dealing with the agency.